Afghan peace talks resume in Doha

 “In the meeting, it was decided that the teams appointed by the two sides to discuss the agenda topics would begin their work next Saturday to discuss the issues on the agenda.”

-The Afghan government talks team tweeted a nearly identical statement shortly after the insurgents said it.
+The Afghan government talks team tweeted a nearly identical statement shortly after the insurgents.

+Afghan government negotiators will push for a permanent ceasefire and to protect existing governance arrangements in place since the ouster of the Taliban in 2001 by a US-led invasion following the September 11 terror attacks that year.

+The talks between the Afghan government and the Taliban have been marred by an increase in violence from the start, but the conflict-hit country has seen a recent spate of high-profile targeted killings of officials, activists and journalists.